open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 A Code of Conduct is an established set of rules and behaviors that all open source participants agree to abide by.
 This document helps to ensure a healthy and inclusive environment for all involved with the project.

-This set of rules and expectations will go in inside a `CODE_OF_CONDUCT.md` file in the root directory of your project.
+This set of rules and expectations will go in inside a CODE_OF_CONDUCT file in the root directory of your project.
 Most Code of Conducts are broken up into three categories: pledge, standards, and enforcement.

 > Note: Most open source maintainers will not write their own Code of Conducts from scratch.
 Instead they will borrow or copy from other Code of Conducts and provide attribution.